 Table of Contents

-is a tool used on Linux-based operating systems to monitor network traffic in real-time.
+iftop is a tool used on Linux-based operating systems to monitor network traffic in real-time.
 The name is a shortening of “interface top,” and it provides a visual interface to display network connections, data transfers, and bandwidth usage on the system.

-Here are the key features of iftop
+Here are the key features of iftop:

 - Visual Network Traffic Monitoring:

-visually displays network traffic in the terminal with a colorful interface.
+iftopvisually displays network traffic in the terminal with a colorful interface.
 This allows for quick differentiation of different connections.

 - Real-time Monitoring: